Dowager’s Hump: Understanding and Reversing the Curve with Simple Exercises

 • Reps: 12-15 repetitions, 2-3 sets.

-8. Prone Y and T (Strengthens Lower Traps and Rotator Cuff)
+8. Prone Y and T (Strengthens Lower Traps)

 • How to: Lie face down on a mat with your arms extended overhead in a “Y” shape.
 Lift your arms and chest slightly off the ground, squeezing your shoulder blades.
 Lower back down.
 Then, bring your arms out to the sides in a “T” shape and repeat the lift.